 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wells has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wells a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Wells is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Wells home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Wells include Irish, French, German, and Italian.
+The greatest number of Wells residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wells include Irish, English, French, French Canadian, and Italian.

 The most common language spoken in Wells is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.